 Helen even got few roles of heroines in the 60s including the role in the film Pyar Hi Pyar where she acted opposite Mehmood, where the main roles were played by Dharmender and Vaiyantimala.
 Her prominent roles continued in the 70s, including her cameo in the song “piya tu ab tu aja” composed by RD Burman in the film Carwan, her role in the film Sholay, where her dance number in the song “mehbooba mehbooba” amazed the viewers.

 The villainish roles continued like the one in Big B’s film Don, where her song “yeh mera dil” became a runaway hit.
 Kareena Kapoor danced in the same item number as that of Helen when the film was remade by Farhan Akhtar, with Shahrukh Khan.

 Her other notable films include Mere Jeevan Saathi, Hindustani, Half Ticket, etc. She even acted in character roles in the 90s in films like Akela and Khamoshi.
 Her performance in the film Khamoshi had been appreciated by all section of viewers.
+In one article it is not possible to cover the contribution of Helen, who had dominated bollywood films of 60s and 70s.
 The admirers of Helen expect her to make more contribution in bollywood films in character roles as she has a lot acting still left in her.